sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **loginWorkplace**

-Login into Workpace on CP4BA.
-As a result BAW workplace page is opened.
+Log in to the Workplace on CP4BA.
+As a result, the BAW Workplace page is opened.

 - Example